 The Central and Northern part of Sao Tome & Principe is the most rural and undeveloped part of the country, but also some of the most dramatic and undiscovered beauty is on this part of the island, and best of all there are enough beaches here for you to find one without other people.

 While the southern part of Sao Tome (click here to read) has excellent roads, so are the roads on this part of the island pretty bad.
-But luckily is it only 44.8KM /27,8Miles from Sao Tome Town to Santa Catarina the last settlement on the northern coast.
+But luckily, is it only 44.8KM /27,8Miles from Sao Tome Town to Santa Catarina, the last settlement on the northern coast.

-Even with only 44km of a road here will it take you quite a bit of time to travel around this part of the island due to the poor road condition, and with very limited public transportation options in Sao Tome are you far best of with renting your own vehicle to discover this part of the Island.
+Even with only 44km of road here will it take you quite a bit of time to travel around this part of the island due to the poor road condition, and with very limited public transportation options in Sao Tome, are you far best of with renting your own vehicle to discover this part of the Island.

-Only about 30min from the capital of the island is Lagoa Azul, a small lagoon with some of the clearest water in the country, perfect for snorkelling (bring your own equipment) and a favourite among locals for picking in the shade of the big baobab Trees.
+Only about 30min from the capital of the island is Lagoa Azul, a small lagoon with some of the clearest water in the country, perfect for snorkelling (bring your own equipment) and a favourite among locals for picking in the shade of the big baobab trees.

-The plantation is only partly running these days, but the worker’s village in front of the village is still home to tens of families, expect to get surrounded by friendly kids asking for sweets here.
+The plantation is only partly running these days, but the worker’s village in front of the village is still home to tens of families, except to get surrounded by friendly kids asking for sweets here.

-Further up along the cost is the town of Neves, the third biggest town (population around 7500) in the country, the town itself don¨t have any sights but is an important town in the country with its harbour, Rosema Brewery, the local beer is also located here.
+Further up along the coast is the town of Neves, the third biggest town (population around 7500) in the country, the town itself don¨t have any sights but is an important town in the country with its harbour, Rosema Brewery, the local beer is also located here.

 Neves was a port for Norwegian whale fishing companies up until the late 1950s with up to 100whales being killed in the waters around Sao Tome & Principe every year.
 As a Norwegian did I try to find remains for this part of history around Neves, but without any luck.

-While 2024 meters is not especially tall for a mountain so is the hike said to bee though, not for the hight itself but that the track is supposed to be muddy and slippery, I would have done the hike myself, but I couldn’t find any available guides.
+While 2024 meters is not especially tall for a mountain, so is the hike said to bee though, not for the height itself but that the track is supposed to be muddy and slippery, I would have done the hike myself, but I couldn’t find any available guides.

-The road between Neves and Santa Catarina the last settlement in the north of Sao Tome, is windy along the coast, passing a few waterfalls and through the only tunnel in the country.
+The road between Neves and Santa Catarina, the last settlement in the north of Sao Tome, is windy along the coast, passing a few waterfalls and through the only tunnel in the country.
 It´s quite scenic.

-Arrive here in the afternoon and you will see locals arriving with the catch of the day, during my visit was the main catch of the day a Shark, even tho I’m a big fan of shark and think they should be protected, so do I understand that people here have to Survive.
+Arrive here in the afternoon, and you will see locals arriving with the catch of the day; during my visit was the main catch of the day a Shark, even tho I’m a big fan of sharks and think they should be protected, so do I understand that people here have to Survive.

 This is the heart of the island, the central part, home to many hikes, waterfalls, the entry point into Ôbo National Park, a heaven for birdwatchers and people interesting in threes and flowers.

 Monte Cafe is home to the best restaurant in the country, the Alei Coffee Shop Restaurant; I stopped here for lunch during the rainstorm.

-There´s also a small shop selling locally produced coffee, both beans and ground coffee, this small shop had the best selection of coffee I could find anywhere in Sao Tome & Principe, so if your planning to bring some world class coffee home, is this the place to buy it.
+There´s also a small shop selling locally produced coffee, both beans and ground coffee; this small shop had the best selection of coffee I could find anywhere in Sao Tome & Principe, so if your planning to bring some world-class coffee home,, is this the place to buy it.